benjaminmetzler/til/ansible/WindowsSetup.md

 > **_NOTE:_**  Ansible on a macos server gives an error about not finding pywinrm.
 This is still under investigation.
 The below was tested on an Ubuntu 20.04 ansible server.

 #### Install PyWinRM (if not installed)
+On your Ansible server, install the PyWinRM module.

 ```bash
 pip install "pywinrm>=0.3.0"
 ```